dvg36/tractus-x-umbrella/docs/user/guides/data-exchange/provide-data.md

   }' | jq
 ```

-In this case a **Access Policy** is created.
+In this case an **Access Policy** is created.
 The assigned asset will only be visible as a data offer for the Business Partner Number `BPNL00000003AZQP`.

 #### Expected Output